NativeScript/docs-v7/ui-views.md

 ---
-nav-title: "Views"
+nav-title: Views
-title: "Views"
+title: Views
-description: "Views"
+description: Get familiar with the default user interface elements (widgets) in NativeScript.
 position: 8
 ---

-NativeScript ships with set of UI Views which can be used for building the UI of a mobile application.
-Most of these views wrap the corresponding native view for each platform, while providing a common API for working with them.
+NativeScript ships with a set of user interface [`Views`](./ApiReference/ui/core/view/README.md) (also known as widgets) which you can use to build the user interface of a mobile application.
+Most of these views wrap the corresponding native view for each platform while providing a common API for working with it.
 For example the `Button` view renders an [`android.widget.Button`](http://developer.android.com/reference/android/widget/Button.html) on Android and [`UIButton`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIButton_Class/) on iOS.

-In this topic we will to go trough the following views available in NativeScript platform:

 * [Button](#button)
 * [Label](#label)